Creating Plot Twists

 await this.cancelAllTasks();

-Use tasks to break long operations into manageable chunks:
+Use tasks to break long operations into chunks that stay under the ~1000 request limit per execution:

 async startSync() {